Sigtrygg Silkbeard: Second Leinster revolt against Brian Boru

-Sigtrygg went next to Man, where he also persuaded Bróðir to be in Dublin by Palm Sunday, and he promised Bróðir too that, if successful, he would be allowed marry Gormflaith and become King of Ireland; the terms of this agreement were kept secret. Óspak was dissatisfied with the arrangement, and refused to "fight against so good a king".
+Sigtrygg went next to Man, where he also persuaded Bróðir to be in Dublin by Palm Sunday, where he promised Bróðir too that, if successful, he would be allowed to marry Gormflaith and become King of Ireland; the terms of this agreement were kept-secret. Óspak was dissatisfied with the arrangement, and refused to "fight against so good a king".

 The two forces met at the Battle of Clontarf, on Good Friday in 1014, a battle that claimed the lives of the main commanders on both sides: Brian and his son Murchad on the Munster side; and Máel Mórda, Sigurd and Bróðir on the Leinster-Norse side.
 According to Irish sources, Sigtrygg did not take part in the battle, but held his garrison in reserve in Dublin.
 The Cogadh Gaedhil re Gallaibh records that Sigtrygg was able to observe the progress of the battle and the movement of the battle standards from the ramparts of his fortress.
 As the modern Irish medievalist historian Donnchadh Ó Corráin notes, Sigtrygg "wisely kept within the city and lived to tell the tale".

 Earlier Scandinavian sources (the Orkneyinga saga, Njál's saga and the Darraðarljóð, composed soon after the battle) contend that he did actually fight valiantly at Clontarf.
 The Darraðarljóð, showing the persistence of paganism among the Vikings of Dublin, describes the Valkyries as following the "young king" Sigtrygg into battle.
 Njal's Saga records that Sigtrygg was on the wing opposite Óspak of Man for the whole battle, and that Óspak eventually put the king to flight.